uptonking/nostalgia-studio-v2023/store-mongo-like/src-nedb-linvodb/README.md

 # linvodb

-> open source js database designed for airtable-like pivot views
+> powerful js database designed for airtable-like pivot views, with mongo-like queries

 # overview
 - this project is a fork of linvodb v20210507